warwertt123/Arduino-Current-monitoring/README.md

 # Current-monitoring

-#For Arduino nano, ADS1115, USART HMI, Zigbee
+For Arduino nano, ADS1115, USART HMI, Zigbee.
-#Connect the HMI to TX/RX of Arduino.
+Connect the HMI to TX/RX of Arduino.
-#Connect the zigbee to pin 2, 3 of Arduino.
+Connect the zigbee to pin 2, 3 of Arduino.